 If there is no floor space for the vacuum at its new location, consider mounting it on the wall, too.
 Don't make it too high or too difficult to access for when it comes time to empty or service it.
 Regarding the latter, remember to clean the entire hose length from time to time; dips in the hose tend to trap debris.

-- Consider a Shop Laptop instead of a Space-Hogging Desktop.
+- Consider a Shop Laptop or Tablet instead of a Space-Hogging Desktop.
 Laptops are dropping in price as netbooks, e3PCs, tablets and other mobiles become more common.
 Used laptops are easily available, especially if you place no great demands on a computer system and can make use of an older one.
 If you require a printer, consider a wall-mounted shelf with a small table below for the laptop instead of a full-size desk or large table.
 If the printer uses fanfold paper, install a shelf underneath it with ridges at the edges to contain the paper.
 It's a good idea to make an enclosed housing for all this if your shop generates dust.

 This Article is